-On the authority of Jaabir (4), "Mu'aadh would pray 'ishaa with the Prophet (4) delayed the 'ishaa prayer and lead his people in prayer.
-One night, the Prophet (4) delayed the 'ishaa prayer and Mu'aadh (4) prayed with him and then went to his people and led them in the night prayer by reciting Al-Baqarah.
+On the authority of Jaabir 4, "Mu'aadh would pray 'ishaa with the Prophet , and then go and lead his people in prayer.
+One night, the Prophet delayed the 'ishaa prayer and Mu'aadh 4 prayed with him and then went to his people and led them in the night prayer by reciting Al-Baqarah.
 One man left the prayer and prayed by himself.
 The people said to him, 'O so and so, you have become a hypocrite.'
 He said: 'I have not become a hypocrite, but I shall surely go to the Prophet and inform him of what has happened.'
-He told the Prophet (4) what had happened and the Prophet (4) said to Mu'aadh, 'You put people to trials Mu'aadh!
+He told the Prophet what had happened and the Prophet said to Mu'aadh, 'You put people to trials Mu'aadh!
 You put people to trials Mu'aadh!
 Recite such and such surah (instead)'."
 (Recorded by "the group")